Start Here

 3D Gaussian Splat Workflow

-Processed in LCC Studio ($1,500/year subscription)- Photorealistic walkthroughs
+Processed in LCC Studio ($2,500/year premium subscription)- Photorealistic walkthroughs

 - Client and stakeholder communication